The Wild Greek Road to Christakis refuge on Mount Olympus

 Mount Olympus is a high mountain peak located in the Larissa regional unit, on the border of Thessaly and Macedonia, in Greece.
 A gravel road to the west of the summit climbs up to 2.470m (8,103ft) above the sea level.
 It's one of the highest roads of the country.

 Is the road to Mount Olympus in Greece unpaved?

-Located within the Mount Olympus National Park, the road to the summit is gravel and very steep.
+The road to the summit is unpaved and very steep.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 A 4WD vehicle and an experienced driver are required.
 It is recommended that beginner riders avoid this road.
 The climb has more than 25 hairpin turns.

 Road suggested by: ΑΛΕΞΑΝΔΡΟΣ ΝΙΝΙΡΑΚΗΣ